 Interested?
-Here's who we're looking for:
+Here's who we're looking for right now:

 You take the initiative, finding multiple solutions to problems that you see, and work with team members to get feedback and iterate ideas.